Buying a Latex Mattress: Dunlop vs Talalay

 The process used to create Talalay latex is the more modern of the two and is defined by an even density distribution throughout the mattress.
-The first step requires the aeration of natural rubber in a vacuum chamber that allows the latex to stretch more than during the Dunlop process.
-This aeration also creates a uniformed round cell structure that improves durability and creates a softer feel when complete.
+The first step requires the aeration and vacuum-pressurization of liquid rubber in a vacuum chamber that allows the latex to stretch more than during the Dunlop process.
+This aeration also creates a uniformed round cell structure that improves durability and allows for a wider range of firmnesses.
 To maintain this even distribution, the Talalay latex is flash frozen at -20°F right after aeration is complete.
 The next step of this process is to then expose the latex to high temperatures in excess of 230°F for close to an hour to finish setting the latex and maintain a consistent feel throughout every part of the mattress.
 The latex is then washed and dried to remove any remaining residual moisture.

 The Dunlop process has been around for decades and is known for creating a firmer, more inconsistent form of latex.
-During this process, rubber is poured into a mold which allows the aerating to begin.
+During this process, frothed rubber is poured into a mold which allows the setting to begin.
 However, since this step does not take place in a vacuum chamber, the cell structure inside this latex is more of a snowflake structure.
-The Dunlop process does not incorporate a flash freeze and allows the latex to cool naturally.
-During this cooling process, the pockets of air inside the latex will rise towards the top and giving the base of the mattress a thicker consistency.
+The Dunlop process does not incorporate a flash freeze, but the foam is still vulcanized to cure it.
+During this cooling process, the pockets of air inside the latex will rise towards the top while particles may settle, giving the base of the mattress a thicker consistency.

 You Can Feel The Difference Between a Talalay and Dunlop Latex Mattress.